muescha/andygrunwald.github.io/content/post/webengdus-satisfaction-survey-2017.md

 menu = ""
 +++

-Since a couple of years i run the [Web Engineering Meetup Düsseldorf](https://www.meetup.com/Web-Engineering-Duesseldorf/) with help from a couple of friends (primarly [Dominik Siebel](https://twitter.com/milchjieper)).
+Since a couple of years I run the [Web Engineering Meetup Düsseldorf](https://www.meetup.com/Web-Engineering-Duesseldorf/) with the help of a couple of friends (primarly [Dominik Siebel](https://twitter.com/milchjieper)).
 In August 2017 we [created a satisfaction survey and sent it to the group](https://www.meetup.com/Web-Engineering-Duesseldorf/messages/boards/thread/51064884).
 Here are the results.

 <!--more-->

-The survey was anonym and **49 people responded in total**.
+The survey was anonymous and **49 people responded in total**.

-The first answer was inserted at August 23, 2017 at 13:30:19.
-The last at November 06, 2017 at 23:48:26.
+The first answer was submitted on August 23, 2017 at 13:30:19, the last on November 06, 2017 at 23:48:26.

 ---